Sounds of Now Vienna 2026

 • Rehearsal and performance of your work by the festival’s artists and ensembles.

 • Lodging for the entire duration of the festival in a double occupancy hotel room.
-Participants should plan to check in on Sunday, 3 August and check out on Saturday, 16 August.
+(Participants should plan to check in on Sunday, 2 August and check out on Saturday, 15 August).

 • Breakfast and lunch during weekdays for the two full weeks.